lifting-bits/mcsema/README.md

 ## Features

-* Translates 32- and 64-bit Linux ELF and Windows PE binaries to bitcode, including executables and shared libraries for each platform.
+* Lifts 32- and 64-bit Linux ELF and Windows PE binaries to bitcode, including executables and shared libraries for each platform.
 * Supports a large subset of x86 and x86-64 instructions, including most integer, X87, MMX, SSE, and AVX operations.
+* McSema runs on Windows and Linux and has been tested on Windows 7, 10, Ubuntu (14.04, 16.04), and openSUSE.
-* Runs on both Windows and Linux, and can translate Linux binaries on Windows and Windows binaries on Linux.
+* McSema can cross-lift: it can translate Linux binaries on Windows, or Windows binaries on Linux.
 * Output bitcode is compatible with the LLVM toolchain (versions 3.5 and up).
 * Translated bitcode can be analyzed or [recompiled as a new, working executable](docs/McsemaWalkthrough.md) with functionality identical to the original.
-* McSema runs on Windows and Linux and has been tested on Windows 7, 10, Ubuntu (14.04, 16.04), and openSUSE.

-## Using Mcsema
+## Use-cases

 Why would anyone translate binaries *back* to bitcode?

 * **Binary Patching And Modification**.
 Lifting to LLVM IR lets you cleanly modify the target program.
 You can run obfuscation or hardening passes, add features, remove features, rewrite features, or even fix that pesky typo, grammatical error, or insane logic.
 When done, your new creation can be recompiled to a new binary sporting all those changes.
-In the [Cyber Grand Challenge](https://blog.trailofbits.com/2015/07/15/how-we-fared-in-the-cyber-grand-challenge/), we were able to use mcsema to translate challenge binaries to bitcode, insert memory safety checks, and then re-emit working binaries.
+In the [Cyber Grand Challenge](https://blog.trailofbits.com/2015/07/15/how-we-fared-in-the-cyber-grand-challenge/), we were able to use McSema to translate challenge binaries to bitcode, insert memory safety checks, and then re-emit working binaries.

 * **Symbolic Execution with KLEE**.
 [KLEE](https://klee.github.io/) operates on LLVM bitcode, usually generated by providing source to the LLVM toolchain.
-Mcsema can lift a binary to LLVM bitcode, [permitting KLEE to operate on previously unavailable targets](https://blog.trailofbits.com/2014/12/04/close-encounters-with-symbolic-execution-part-2/).
+McSema can lift a binary to LLVM bitcode, [permitting KLEE to operate on previously unavailable targets](https://blog.trailofbits.com/2014/12/04/close-encounters-with-symbolic-execution-part-2/).

 * **Re-use existing LLVM-based tools**.
 KLEE is not the only tool that becomes available for use on bitcode.
 It is possible to run LLVM optimization passes and other LLVM-based tools like [libFuzzer](http://llvm.org/docs/LibFuzzer.html) on [lifted bitcode](docs/UsingLibFuzzer.md).